Are You an Alum?

 Frans Weiser (2011) currently works as an Assistant Professor of Comparative Literature and Latin American Studies at the University of Georgia.
 His research explores Hemispheric American literary and cultural studies as well as historical fiction.
 In addition to articles in journals such as Rethinking History, Hispania and Portuguese Literary and Cultural Studies, he has had chapters published on contemporary Luso-Hispanic historical fiction and film.
 His current book project explores alternatives to the politics of historiographic metafiction by analyzing contemporary Hemispheric American literature that imitates the conventions of historical documents and historiography. firstname.lastname@example.org

-A Beinecke Scholar and former Turkey Fulbrighter, Muria McCammon (firstname.lastname@example.org) conducts research in that overlapping terrain between law, libraries, and wartime archives.
+Muria McCammon (firstname.lastname@example.org) is a Beinecke Scholar and former Turkey Fulbrighter.
+She conducts research in that overlapping terrain between law, libraries, and wartime archives.
 Her writings on Guantánamo have appeared in the Kenyon Review Online, Slate, MIT’s Image Series, the Massachusetts Review, and elsewhere.
-She previously worked as a research assistant at the Harvard Berkman Klein Center for Internet and Society and was most recently was a summer 2016 Fellow at the Harvard Law Library Innovation Lab.
-Her M.A. thesis probed stories that have been told about the Guantánamo Bay Detainee Library.
+She previously worked as a research assistant at the Harvard Berkman Klein Center for Internet and Society and was most recently a summer 2016 Fellow at the Harvard Law Library Innovation Lab.
+Her MA thesis probed stories that have been told about the Guantánamo Bay Detainee Library.